Valparaíso school shootings

-The Valparaíso school shootings were a spree killing that occurred on 17 December 1999, occurring at the B-29 Valparaíso high school and the Eduardo de la Barra Valparaíso high school, both located in Valparaíso, capital of the Valparaíso Region in central Chile.
-The perpetrator, recently dismissed physics professor Iván Arancibia Navarro, 47 years old at the time, killed three people in total, including his own three-year-old infant daughter, before attempting suicide with a self-inflicted gunshot to the head.
+The Valparaíso school shootings were a spree killing carried out on 17 December 1999 at two educational institutions in Valparaíso, the capital of Chile's Valparaíso Region.
+The perpetrator, Iván Arancibia Navarro, a 47-year-old physics teacher who had recently been removed from his teaching post, shot and killed the director of the Liceo B-29 high school, a municipal education official, and his own three-year-old daughter, before attempting to kill himself with a self-inflicted gunshot to the head.